 Notes about the author(s):

 Jim Wilson Is a Consultant Psychotherapist with Foster Care Associates and in this capacity he also provides training, consultation and practice projects throughout the United Kingdom, Scandinavia and Ireland.
 Increasingly he has been asked to provide workshops seminars and conferences about his approach to colleagues in Belgium, Germany and the USA.
 His publications span the last eighteen years, covering his interests in the training of family therapists and the enhancement of practice.
 His book Child Focused Practice: A Collaborative Systemic Approach (Karnac, 1998) focuses on the enhancement of practice with children in therapy.
-His other book, The Performance of Practice: Enhancing The Repertoire of The Family Therapist he turns to enlarging the scope of family therapy practice and the development of the therapist's personal style.
+In his other book, The Performance of Practice: Enhancing The Repertoire of The Family Therapist, he turns to enlarging the scope of family therapy practice and the development of the therapist's personal style.

 Bestselling titles in the The Systemic Thinking and Practice Series: